akak92/noteCreator-Flask-JWT-API/README.md

 ## Description

-A simple web application that allows a registered user to create and download Notes.
+A simple web application API that allows a registered user to create and download Notes.

 ## Pre - requisites